Psychologists Singapore

 • Prepare you for your first few therapy sessions

-The first session you have with your psychologist will be similar to breaking the ice between two strangers.
+The first session you have with your psychologist will involve breaking the ice.

 Your psychologist will have a relaxed conversation with you and try to get to know you better.
-You can take this opportunity to ask them questions about their experiences, therapeutic approaches, and about their general outlook in life.
+You can take this opportunity to ask them questions about their experiences, therapy style, feedback, therapeutic approaches, and about their general outlook in life.

-Some of the questions psychologists ask include your background, what work you do or what you study, how you have been feeling the past few days, and your reasons for seeking help.
+Some of the questions psychologists ask include your medical history, mental health history, your employment/academic growth, how you have been feeling the past few days, and your reasons for seeking help.

-Remember, try to be as honest as possible.
+Try to be as honest as possible.
 The more you share with your psychologist, the easier it is for them to tailor their approach to your needs.
-However, note that you can take your time to talk about things you are not yet comfortable with.

 Some of the areas of life you can discuss in the first few sessions can include: